Trial and error: early pilot training for the RFC in the Great War

 The still-flying Bristol Fighter of the Shuttleworth Trust at Old Warden museum and aerodrome, Bedfordshire

 The pilots – in the forward cockpit – had a machine gun with interrupter gear, enabling it to fire ahead through the propeller.
 The observer/gunner’s cockpit, immediately behind the pilot’s, had dual flying controls, and a Lewis gun mounted on a rotating “scarff” ring that gave it a field of fire rearward through a 180deg arc.
-The Brisfit was powered by a V12 Rolls-Royce Falcon engine, had an airspeed of 126mph (40mph faster than the Fee), had a better rate of climb and altitude capability, plus greater range.
+The Brisfit was powered by a V12 Rolls-Royce Falcon engine, had an airspeed of 126mph (40mph faster than the Fee), a better rate of climb and altitude capability, plus greater range.

 This is an illustration from “Hell in the Heavens”, Whitehouse’s book about life on No. 22 Squadron, RFC.
 Major Learmount continued to command the Squadron until mid-March 1918.